35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### Estate regeneration and estate demolition

 A close look at the list homes built [under the council house building programme](<https://moderngov.southwark.gov.uk/documents/s121470/Appendix 1 Southwark Construction New homes programme scheme list.pdf>) in the appendix that accompanies the Cabinet update report supports the LTF analysis.
-According to this appendix nearly 40% of the new social housing comes from just three estate regeneration sites – the Aylesbury, the Tustin and the Ledbury - where large numbers of council homes are being demolished.
+According to this appendix nearly 40% of the new social housing comes from just three estate regeneration sites where large numbers of council homes are being demolished.

 These are the Aylesbury, Tustin and Ledbury estates and between them they will deliver 1,196 new social rent homes in total.
 The Aylesbury is listed as providing 581 social rent, with the Tustin providing 355 and the Ledbury 260.